chetankush/customer-management-system/README.md

 ## Getting Started

+pull the docker image using this command

+     docker pull chetankushwah/gofr-mysql:hubtest

 download the zip by clicking code button on the upper left side of repository home page and extract the file to use it

 run this command -> go run main.go (use it in project root directory terminal on your local machine for development and testing purposes.)